The Capitol Steps began as a group of Senate staffers who set out to satirize the very people and places that employed them.

 Jenny Corbett moved to DC from Chicago, where she studied improv and comedy at the Players Workshop of The Second City and did endless children's theatre productions, including — but not limited to — every single fairytale known to humanity.
 DC has given her the privilege of working as an actor and a teaching artist with several local theatres such as Rorschach Theatre, Round House Theatre, Imagination Stage, Cherry Red Productions, Alden Theatre and Madcap Players.
 Jenny currently makes an uproarious living mocking our political leaders (and stupid people in general) in the Capitol Steps.

 Kevin is a performer with a considerable reputation around the Washington, DC area.
 Despite that reputation, the Capitol Steps hired him anyway.
 His uncanny abilities, expert comic timing, and knack for impersonation were a perfect fit for Capitol Steps (it should be noted that Kevin humbly wrote this bio).
 He began his career performing in a variety of theatrical productions (Wait Until Dark, Forever Plaid) and films (nothing you would have seen).
 He loved performing in comedies (Santaland Diaries, Complete Works of William Shakespeare — Abridged).
 Joining Capitol Steps was his destiny.
 Since 2000, he's been happily lampooning the people who try to run our country.
 Kevin has also worked as a teacher of improvisation and physical comedy at DC area theatres.
 He is a two-time Helen Hayes Awards watcher.
 The love/wife of his life is Capitol Steps performer Jenny Corbett.
-Together, they have two wonderful little comedians/children, Lucy and Malcolm.
+Together, they have three wonderful little comedians/children, Lucy, Malcolm, and Caroline.

 The Washington Post has more on the the secret lives of Jenny and Kevin Corbett.